mandelbrot-project/memo_publication_examples/docs/index.md

 ## Figure 3

-Co-analysis of the same samples as above, analyzed with the same LC-method on **2 different Mass Spectrometers (MS)** PCoA (PC1 vs PC2 _and_ PC2 vs PC3) with samples colored according to their:
+Co-analysis of the same samples as above, analyzed with the same LC-method on **2 different Mass Spectrometers (MS)**.

+PCoA (PC1 vs PC2 _and_ PC2 vs PC3) with samples colored according to their:

 *   [**Content**](https://mandelbrot-project.github.io/memo_publication_examples/benchmark/qemistree_dataset_qe_vs_qtof_color_contains.html)